Skip to Content

 Hobbiton is such a beautiful place!

-The price of your Hobbiton tour depends on the package you choose.
-All of the tours below can be booked via the Hobbiton website and do not include transportation.
+The price of your Hobbiton tour will depend on the type of tour that you choose.
+I’ll get into this in a bit more detail later, but you can only visit Hobbiton as part of a walking tour.
+With that said, all of the tours below can be booked via the Hobbiton website and do not include transportation.

 Hobbiton Movie Set Tour

-The most basic option (and most popular) is the Hobbiton Movie Set Tour, which lasts for two hours.
-You’ll depart from the Shire’s Rest, which is basically Hobbiton HQ.
-Here you’ll find the ticket office, gift shop, cafe, and parking.
+The most basic option (and most popular) is the Hobbiton Movie Set Tour, which lasts for two and a half hours.
+You’ll depart from The Shire’s Rest, which is basically Hobbiton HQ, where you’ll find the ticket office, gift shop, a café, and parking.

-From there, you’ll take a short bus ride to the set itself where you’ll enjoy a walking tour.
-You’ll stroll past Hobbit Holes and the Mill as you learn all about how the movies were made.
-The tour ends in the Green Dragon Inn, where you’ll enjoy a Hobbit Southfarthing cider, beer, or soft drink.
+From there, you’ll take a short bus ride to the set itself, where you’ll embark on your epic walking tour.
+Strolling past Hobbit holes and the Mill, your friendly guide will tell you all about how the movies were made, including all of the practical effects they used along the way!
+The tour ends at the Green Dragon Inn, where you’ll enjoy a Hobbit Southfarthing cider, beer, or soft drink.

-This tour costs $89 NZD (or roughly $50 USD) per adult.
-Children aged 8 and under can enter for free, while tickets for children aged 9-16 cost $44 NZD.
-There’s also a family pass available for two adults and two teens for $225 NZD.
+This tour costs $120 NZD per adult.
+Children aged 10 and under can enter for free, while tickets for children aged 11-17 cost $60 NZD.
+There’s also a family pass available for two adults and two teens for $306 NZD.

 Evening Banquet Tour

-The Evening Banquet Tour begins at dusk with a guided walking tour of the set.
-Just as with the standard tour, you’ll end with a drink in the Green Dragon Inn, but after that, you also get to enjoy an amazing banquet feast.
+Lasting around 4 and a half hours, the Evening Banquet Tour begins at dusk with a guided walking tour of the set.
+Just as with the standard tour, you’ll end with a drink in the Green Dragon Inn, but after that, you also get to tuck into an amazing banquet feast, fit for hobbits, humans, dwarves – you name it!

-It’s a two-course, self-service from-the-table situation, with a vegetarian option available.
-Typical main dishes include roast chicken, slow-cooked lamb, and roast pumpkin while dessert options include kiwi pavlova and apple crumble with vanilla custard.
+It’s a two-course, self-service from-the-table style meal, with a vegetarian option available.
+Typical main dishes include roast chicken, slow-cooked lamb, and roast pumpkin, while dessert options include kiwi pavlova and apple crumble with vanilla custard.

 Tables inside the Green Dragon Inn on the Hobbiton Movie Set in New Zealand